 Withanolides, from ashwagandha, upregulates LRP1 in the liver and increases amyloid-beta clearance.
 In an animal model of Alzheimer’s disease, this decreased amyloid-beta in the brain and also reversed behavioral deficits.[ref][ref][ref][ref]

-Supplements: Ashwagandha is also readily available as a supplement.
+Ashwagandha is also readily available as a supplement.
 Look for one that includes the percentage of withanolides, the active ingredient that impacts LRP1.
-Here is one example with a higher withanolide concentration, but shop around if you are interested in other formulations or simpler Ashwagandha powders to add to smoothies.
+Here is one example with a higher withanolide concentration, but shop around if you are interested in other formulations or simple Ashwagandha powders to add to smoothies.

-Cannabinoid receptor agonists have also shown to upregulate the expression of LRP1 in the blood-brain barrier and enhance the clearance of amyloid-beta across the BBB in animal studies.[ref]
+Cannabinoid receptor agonists have also been shown to upregulate the expression of LRP1 in the blood-brain barrier and enhance the clearance of amyloid-beta across the BBB in animal studies.[ref]

 Avoiding Fatty Liver Disease: